Wednesday, September 30, 2009

 We looked at the following hard questions that can lead to this kind of change – How do we show care to the earth?
 What can we do to stop those actions that perpetuate the vicious cycles of exploitation, degradation and destruction?

 It was praiseworthy to see Eco-tourism being promoted and in unison the money generated from visitors being used for the support the local dwellers of the village.
-I felt the charge was too much but after the man in-charge shed light on how they operate, I feel the initiative of helping students and giving the inhabitants loans absolutely well thought-out.
+I felt the charge was too much but after the man in-charge shed light on how they operate,

 Let’s continue to care for the earth, the mother of all that is natural and human.